Decision Making Support in Midtown Manhattan

 Why Decision Making Support Matters in Midtown Manhattan

 Midtown Manhattan concentrates a decision-making pressure pattern found nowhere else in comparable density.
-Professionals across the media conglomerates of the West 30s and 40s, the corporate headquarters lining Park Avenue and Sixth Avenue, the consulting firms clustered in the Midtown corridor, and the advertising agencies operating from Hudson Yards and the Times Square district routinely face eight to twelve consequential decisions per workday against a backdrop of high organizational visibility and compressed timelines.
+Professionals across the media conglomerates of the West 30s and 40s, the corporate headquarters lining Park Avenue and Sixth Avenue, the consulting firms clustered in the Midtown corridor, and the advertising agencies operating from Hudson Yards and the Times Square district routinely face eight to twelve consequential decisions per workday.
+They operate against a backdrop of high organizational visibility and compressed timelines.

 Dr. Sydney Ceruto, PhD — Founder, MindLAB Neuroscience